Comirnaty (Pfizer/BioNTech)

 The Comirnaty vaccine works by strengthening the body’s ability to defend itself against infection with coronavirus (COVID-19).

 Prior to its authorisation, Comirnaty was tested in major clinical trials with more than 36,000 voluntary trial subjects, and the vaccine demonstrated 95% efficacy against coronavirus after the second vaccine dose.
-In other words, there were 95% fewer COVID-19 cases among the trial subjects given the real vaccine than among those given a placebo.
+In other words, there were 95% fewer cases of COVID-19 among the trial subjects given the real vaccine than among those given a placebo.

 Common side effects to expect after vaccination